On this page Laura King, CHT, NLP, Life Coach will answer common questions about hypnosis, and debunk common myths about hypnosis.

 How long is the typical hypnosis session?

 I usually book one hour sessions with my clients.
 This allows for time to talk about their goals.
 The actual hypnosis session is usually about 30 minutes.
 Our self-hypnosis CDs run from 20-30 minutes.
 Time often feels like it warped during hypnosis, however, and a 30 minute hypnotherapy session may feel like it was only 10 minutes!

 What kinds of problems can you address with hypnosis?

-I work with people from all walks of life, at all stages of wellness, distress and success.
+I work with people from all walks of life, at all stages of wellness, distress, and success.
 Aside from the erroneous information doled out in the movies, hypnosis has gained a good reputation for helping people stop smoking and lose weight.
-I have helped many people with those problems, and we still do at our Wellness Center and with our Self-Hypnosis Stop Smoking Series and Self-Hypnosis Weight Loss Series.
+I have helped many people with those problems, and we still do at our Wellness Center (with our Self-Hypnosis Stop Smoking Series and Self-Hypnosis Weight Loss Series).

-My personal practice is more focused on professional athletes (and aspirants), Olympians, award-winning trainers, leading edge CEOs, prominent physicians, parents and children.
-I spend at least one day per week at the Sari Center in West Palm Beach working with cancer patients.
-I have developed and recorded a wide range of self-hypnosis products that are as effective as in-person session, provided they are used daily until you are happy with the results.
-We recommend at least 21 days listening.
+My personal practice is more focused on professional athletes (and aspirants), Olympians, award-winning trainers, leading edge CEOs, prominent physicians, parents, and children.
+I spend at least one day per week at the Sari Center in West Palm Beach working with cancer patients as well.
+I have developed and recorded a wide range of self-hypnosis products that are as effective as an in-person session, provided they are used daily until you are happy with the results.
+We recommend at least 21 days of consecutive listening.

 How well does hypnotherapy work?

 Hypnotherapy works extremely well for a broad range of behavioral and even physical issues.
 But don’t just take my word for it:

 A comparison study by American Health Magazine cited: